mphotchkiss/Review-Interpreter/README.md

 # Review-Interpreter
-A Naive Bayes Classifier for Reviews
+A Naive Bayes Classifier for positive/negative review classification